onepointconsulting/data-questionnaire-agent/README.md

-# Data Integration Questionnaire Agent
+# Data Wellness Q&A Chatbot

 This is a reverse chatbot that asks the users questions about data integration practices and then gives advice based on a body of knowledge.
 This version operates a bit like an agent which tries to gather enough information to be able to give advice.
 So it may ask an unspecified number of questions.